 Please join us in a time when Knights fought chivalrously, Fencers foiled their opponents with grace, Archers hit the mark and the Arts and Service of the populace prevailed.

 Check out The Newcomer’s Portal

-The Society for Creative Anachronism, Inc (SCA) represents people from all walks of life; we share a common thread of the Middle Ages.
-The SCA is a place for festivals, tournaments, feast, games, research, creativity and most of all fun.
-There are activities for all ages and skills, but to get started the essentials are necessary.
-Our local Chatelaine can assist in providing you with some “loaner garb” (something to wear at events).
+The Society for Creative Anachronism, Inc (SCA) is an organization including people from all walks of life who share a common interest in the Middle Ages.
+The SCA is a place for festivals, tournaments, feast, games, research, creativity, and most of all fun.
+There are activities for all ages and skills, but to get started you need certain essentials that our local Chatelaine can assist you with.

 How do I get involved?

 Welcome to the Barony Beyond the Mountain!
 There are many resources to help you get started, but the simplest way to get involved is to contact our Chatelaine – that is the officer in charge of assisting newcomers to the SCA.
 The chatelaine will be able to answer your questions, put you in touch with the things you are particularly interested in, and assist you with gear you can borrow until you have your own.
 You can reach the Chatelaine by sending an email, or by asking for them at a meeting or event.
 But even if you have not contacted the Chatelaine yet – please come and join us!
 You do not need to be a member of the SCA to participate.
 Meeting, practice, or event, we would love to see you.